kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 The CNI shim will then be invoked by kubelet, and send the CNI ADD/DELETE commands to the server side of multus via the unix domain socket previously mentioned.

+As previously mentioned in the [multus section](#multus), this approach requires the full host's filesystem to be bind mounted into the multus pod, and each of the delate CNI plugins to use these bind mounted paths instead of whatever their defaults are.
+This could be inconvenient - at best - or, break under plugins having an hard-coded path.

+The upside of this approach, is that it seems to not require to share the host's PID namespace.

 Refer to the sequence diagram below for more information: